Why Breast Ultrasound technology?

 Breast ultrasound screening saves lives

-By working alongside mammography, automated breast ultrasound provides women with dense breasts a more thorough and reliable option.
+By working alongside mammography, breast ultrasound imaging provides women with dense breasts a more thorough and reliable option.

 Peace of mind